-First are the workers of all countries, and especially those who have already seized power and are building socialism.
-The bourgeoisie in this country hopes to divide the U.S. workers from the rest of the international army of the working class, in order to crush them under its heel.
-It especially tries to slander the great achievements of the working class in the socialist countries-and in doing so takes special advantage of the "socialist" cover of the new Soviet bourgeoisie -in order to demoralize workers in this country, convince them that there is no alternative to capitalism, and keep them from recognizing that the socialist countries belong to the international working class and that it is the duty of the international working class to defend them.
+First are the workers of all countries, and of great importance are the countries that are ruled by the working class, where the working class has already seized power and is building socialism.
+The bourgeoisie in this country hopes to divide the

+U.S. workers from the rest of the international army of the working class, in order to crush them under its heel.
+It especially tries to slander the great achievements of the working class in the socialist countries-and in doing so takes special advantage of the "socialist" cover of the new Soviet bourgeoisie-in order to demoralize workers in this country, convince them that there is no alternative to capitalism, and keep them from recognizing that the socialist countries belong to the international working class and that it is the duty of the international working class to defend them.
 At the same time, with its "Buy American" campaigns and other chauvinist appeals, the bourgeoisie tries to put the blame for its crisis and the sufferings of the American people on workers exploited in other countries.